TappNetwork/laravel-uppy-s3-multipart-upload/README.md

 <x-input.uppy />
 ```

-#### Passing data to the uppy blade component
+### Passing data to the uppy blade component

-**Name of the hidden field that will receive the url of uploaded file**
+**Hidden field name**

-You can pass any uppy options via `options` attribute:
+Use the `hiddenField` attribute to provide the name of the hidden field that will receive the url of uploaded file:

 ```php
 $hiddenField = 'image_url';